-There were 1.7 million students from abroad who were undertaking tertiary level studies across the EU-28 in 2017.
+1.3 million students from abroad were undertaking tertiary level studies across the EU-27 in 2018.

-More than one third (37.8 %) of the students from abroad who were undertaking tertiary level studies across the EU in 2017 were from Europe, 30.1 % were from Asia and 13.0 % were from Africa.
+Two fifths (44 %) of the students from abroad who were undertaking tertiary level studies across the EU-27 in 2018 were from Europe, 25 % were from Asia and 15 % were from Africa.

 This article presents statistics on the mobility of tertiary education students in the European Union (EU) and forms part of an online publication on education and training in the EU.
 It focuses on tertiary education students who are internationally mobile.
 In theory, this concerns students who completed their secondary education somewhere other than the EU Member State where they are studying (regardless of whether this was in another EU Member State or in a non-member country); in practice, a number of different criteria are used, notably the country of usual or previous residence, or citizenship.
 The first part of the analysis focuses on tertiary students, the second part on tertiary graduates, followed by an analysis comparing the number of students with the number of graduates.
 The article concludes with a brief presentation of data on credit mobile graduates, in other words, students who are temporarily abroad (for study or work placement) for the purpose (usually) of gaining academic credit within the framework of enrolment in a tertiary education programme at a home institution.